ABSN February 2025-2026 Assessment 2

 Explanation

 Sudden periocular pain accompanied by acute loss of central vision is an ophthalmic emergency and may indicate conditions such as acute angle-closure glaucoma or retinal artery occlusion.
 These conditions can lead to permanent vision loss if not treated immediately.
-Rapid assessment and intervention are critical to preserve vision, making this client the highest priority for triage.The nurse is assessing a client with chronic kidney disease.
-Which assessment finding is the priority for the nurse to report?
+Rapid assessment and intervention are critical to preserve vision, making this client the highest priority for triage.The nurse is caring for a pregnant client who has just been diagnosed with cholecystitis.
+When considering anticipatory guidance, what should the nurse include in education regarding nutrition?

 Explanation